SACA: Selective Attention-Based Clustering Algorithm: Related Work

 \section{Related Work}

-Unlike centroid-based methods like k-Means, which assume spherical clusters \cite{jain2010data}, density-based clustering algorithms enable the discovery of clusters with arbitrary shapes and robust handling of noise.
-These algorithms group data points based on local density, making them suitable for datasets with complex structures.
-However, their reliance on user-defined parameters often requires domain expertise or extensive tuning, limiting their accessibility.
-This section reviews prominent density-based clustering methods, their parameter requirements, and their limitations, highlighting the need for a parameter-efficient approach like the one proposed in this paper.
+Unlike centroid-based methods like k-Means, which assume spherical clusters \cite{jain2010data}, density-based clustering algorithms discover arbitrarily shaped clusters and handle noise by grouping points based on local density.
+However, many of these methods critically depend on user-defined parameters requiring domain expertise or extensive tuning.
+This section reviews prominent density-based methods, organizes them by how they handle parameters, and highlights the remaining gap that motivates SACA.